BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- The soul without imagination is what an observatory would be without a telescope. – Henry Ward Beecher
+ The way out is in. – Thich Nhat Hanh